karstenkoeth/bashutils/README.md

 `http-echo.sh -p 3007 &`

 In this example, the server listens on tcp port 3007.
 For every connection to this port, a new process of http-text.sh will be started.

+## Re-Run

+If a server was started and stopped, a newly started server will create a new environment and work in this new environment.
+If a server should use an existing environment, the specific instance number for this environment could be given as parameter, e.g.:

+`http-echo.sh -p 3007 -i E1B1AE3D-D614-48BC-95BC-41C2202C30F3 &`

+The instance number could be found in the log file and as folder name in tmp folder.

+### Init Clipboard

 The server is something like a cloud clipboard.
 With the command "addDoubleHead", a new clibboard instance will be created.
 Connect to the server e.g. with curl: